-Where applicants have the same cumulative number of points from the above categories, oversubscribed places preference will be given to applicants who demonstrate the greatest involvement in their parish church, with parishioners of St. Mary the Virgin & All Souls, Bulwell being allocated places before those who reside outside the parish.
+Where applicants have the same cumulative number of points from the above categories oversubscribed places preference will be given to applicants who live closest to the school, as measured in a straight line (by computerised geographical information system) from the point of the school campus to the point at the child's place of residence both identified by the Local Land and Property Gazetteer (i.e. as the crow flies).
 Where two or more pupils are equal in all respects, and it is therefore not possible to differentiate between them, a method of random allocation by drawing lots will be used to allocate places (supervised by someone independent of the school).

-2.3 Special Considerations
+Special Considerations

-Special consideration may be given to children with special educational needs or pupils with exceptional medical, mobility, or social grounds that can only be met at Bulwell St. Mary's C of E Primary School.
+Special consideration may be given to children with special educational needs or pupils with exceptional medical, mobility, or social grounds that can only be met at South Wilford Endowed CE Primary School.

 Applications in these categories must be supported by a statement in writing from a doctor, social worker or other relevant professional by the closing date for applications.
-This is necessary because you will be asking the Admission Authority to assess your child as having a stronger case than other children.
+This is necessary because you will be asking the Admitting Authority to assess your child as having a stronger case than other children.
 Each case will be considered on its merits by The Governing Body; who may consult with the Local Authority and Diocese of Southwell and Nottingham as appropriate.

-2.4 Late applications
+Late applications

 Late applications will be considered only after the on-time applications have been considered and places offered, if and when there are vacancies, with priority given in accordance with the admissions criteria stated above.
-Nottingham City Council and the Governing Body may be willing to accept applications which are received late but before the date set by the Local Authority (5.00pm on 10th February 2021) for good reason, for example:
+Nottingham City Council and the Governing Body may be willing to accept applications which are received late but before the date set by the Local Authority (5:00pm on 10th February 2021) for good reason for example:

-- A family returning from abroad - A lone parent who has been ill for some time - A family moving into Nottingham from another area - Other exceptional circumstances Each case will be treated on its merits.
+- A family returning from abroad - A lone parent who has been ill for some time - A family moving into Nottingham from another area Other exceptional circumstances

+Each case will be treated on its merits.

-Any preferences received by Nottingham City Council up to 10th February 2021, with good reason for being late, and where appropriate, with the agreement of the Governing Body will be included in the first cycle of allocations and will be notified on the national offer day.
+Any preferences received by Nottingham City Council before 5:00pm 10th February 2021, with good reason for being late, and where appropriate, with the agreement of the Governing Body will be included in the first cycle of allocations and will be notified on the national offer day.

-All other late applications received by Nottingham City Council after 10th February 2021 will be dealt with after the offer day.
+All other late applications received by Nottingham City Council after 5:00pm 10th February 2021 will be dealt with after the offer day.
 Other local authorities might have different policies when dealing with late applications.
 We would advise you contact your home local authority to find out what their policies are.

-2.5 In Year Admissions and Waiting list
+In Year Admissions and Waiting list

 Should there be more children wanting to join the school than the number of places available, a waiting list will be drawn up and places offered if and when vacancies occur, with priority given in accordance with the admissions criteria listed above.
 For the intake year, this waiting list will operate in line with the local authority co-ordinated scheme.
 The Governing Body will also hold a waiting list for all other year groups where there are more applications than places available.
-These waiting lists will remain open until the last day of the summer term (July 2021) and will be ranked in accordance with the published admission criteria.
+These waiting lists will remain open until the end of the summer term 30 August 2021 and will be ranked in accordance with the published admission criteria.